shirokumacode/overwatch-omnic-rewards/README.md

 <details>
 <summary>"OWC/OWC seems Live, not tracking" - Getting 0min watched warning</summary>
 When the stream ends, the OWL website takes a while to remove the live now panel.
 The app detects it is "live" but it can't track/"watch".
 This is most likely the reason.
+(2022 season) This is happening randomly when the stream is still live due to Blizzard's endpoints.
+This is the same as the "green circle" disappearing when watching on overwatchleague.com.
 </details>

 <details>